gulmert89/vault/others/python/README.md

-## (Deprecated) Journey of a mechanical engineer in coding universe
+## Year 2020: Journey of a mechanical engineer in coding universe
 Whenever I come up with an idea or see an exercise that teaches me something, I put it here and have notes to myself.
 Once in a while, you may see comments longer than the code itself 😅 It will change in time, hopefully.